Anthony Perkins: Early childhood: 1932–1937

 Anthony Perkins was born on April 4, 1932, in Manhattan, New York City, the son of actor Osgood Perkins (1892–1937) and Janet Esselstyn (née Rane; 1894–1979).
 His paternal great-grandfather was the wood engraver Andrew Varick Stout Anthony.
 Throughout his early years, Perkins had limited contact with his father, who was occupied with acting roles.

-The family employed a French nanny named Jeanne, which led to Perkins' fluency in French.
+The family employed a French nanny named Jeanne, which led to Perkins's fluency in French.
 In a 1983 interview with People magazine, he recalled, "I became abnormally close to my mother; whenever my father came home I was jealous.
 It was the Oedipal thing in a pronounced form, I loved him but I also wanted him to be dead so I could have her all to myself."

 Osgood Perkins died of a heart attack on September 21, 1937.
 Following his father's death, Perkins experienced intense feelings of guilt.
 He later stated, "I was horrified.
 I assumed that my wanting him to be dead had actually killed him.
 I prayed and prayed for my father to come back.
 I remember long nights of crying in bed.
 For years I nursed the hope that he wasn't really dead.
 Because I'd see him on film, it was as if he were still alive.
 He became a mythic being to me, to be dreaded and appeased."